ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S10-eth2/M2-key-terms/index.md

 (You should not send ETH to this contract directly!
 You will lose those funds forever!)

 ### Finality
-Proof of Stake consensus mechanisms offer <b>finality</b>: After a small period of time, a block is declared final, which means that it can never be changed.
+Proof of Stake consensus mechanisms offer finality: After a small period of time, a block is declared final, which means that it can never be changed.
 All the transactions in that block and all previous transactions are permanent, immutable, and guaranteed forever.

 However, Finality presents some issues around <a href="https://docs.teku.consensys.net/en/latest/Concepts/Weak-Subjectivity/" target="_blank" rel="noopener noreferrer">Weak Subjectivity:</a> If ⅓ of validators withdraw their stake and continue signing blocks and attestations, they can form a chain which conflicts with the finalized state.
 If your node is far enough behind the chain head to not be aware that they’ve withdrawn their funds, the exited validators can trick you into following the wrong chain. (<a href="https://docs.teku.consensys.net/en/latest/Concepts/Weak-Subjectivity/" target="_blank" rel="noopener noreferrer">source</a>)